Female Genital Mutilation

 Charlotte Keel Health Centre, Seymour Road, Easton, BS5 0UA.
 Drop in to the clinic or make an appointment by telephoning 0117 342 69 00.

-Medical advice and treatment is confidential and will not put you or your family at risk of prosecution.
+Medical advice and treatment is confidential.
 This clinic can offer medical advice for FGM problems but cannot carry out opening surgery in the clinic.
 You can be referred to a local hospital if you want opening surgery.

 Bristol Community Rose Clinic at Lawrence Hill Health Centre